sharanreddy99/P2P_File_Transfer/README.md

 ## Implementation Status:

-We have implemented the handshake mechanism so far.
-The other snippets implemented include logging, structures of some of the message types.
+We have successfully implemented a Peer to Peer Application which exchanges several different messages with other peers to send or receive pieces of data to download a file from others.